LaunchCodeEducation/web-fundamentals/assignments/html-me-something/part1-html/README.md

 # Part I: HTML

-This is the first of two exercises, which build off of each other.
-You'll get comfortable with writing markup, and with separating content from design and layout.
+In Pat 1, you will get comfortable with writing markup, and with separating content from design and layout.

 ## Tasks

+Work your way through the following tasks:

 1. Stub out `index.html` with these basic elements: